TéléGrenoble Isère

 téléGrenoble Isère is a private local TV channel of Grenoble's agglomeration in France.
-It broadcast in digital television and it is also received in a large part of Isère (Voiron and in Oisans for the ski resorts as Alpe d'Huez and Les Deux Alpes).
+It broadcast on digital television and it is also received in a large part of Isère (Voiron and in Oisans for the ski resorts such as Alpe d'Huez and Les Deux Alpes).

 téléGrenoble Isère began broadcasting on 20 October 2005.
-It is headquartered rue Eugène-Faure in Grenoble.
+It is headquartered in rue Eugène-Faure in Grenoble.

 In 2016, The Superior Council of Audiovisual authorizes the channel to broadcast in high definition.